CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/PhasorPQ1/index.md

 * The outer loop is substituted by a first-order transfer function with a given time constant.

 The frequency range of the studies that are suitable for this model overlaps with the Phasor-$$I_1$$ and Phasor-$$I_0$$ models, but its biggest strength is the ability to use this big time steps in order to solve the simulation faster, with the trade-off of a higher error.
-Models that have their dynamics with time-constants way higher than the time steps (i.e., around 10 to 100 times slower than the time step used) are suitable for this model, such as steady-state power flows, transient stability or interarea oscillations.
+Studies that have their dynamics with time-constants way higher than the time steps (i.e., around 10 to 100 times slower than the time step used) are suitable for this model, such as steady-state power flows, transient stability or interarea oscillations.

 The error is considerably higher than any of the more complete models for smaller time steps, which means any other model is preferable in that case.